 Phone Number: 821-4323

-Meredith Thomas will be the sixth grade school counselor.
-This is her fourth year as a Warhawk, but she comes to us from Pelion Middle School where she worked for twelve years.
+Meredith Thomas serves as the seventh grade school counselor, this year.
+This is her sixth year as a Warhawk, but she comes to us from Pelion Middle School where she worked for twelve years.
 Her undergraduate degree is in Psychology from Columbia College and her Masters in Counseling is from USC.
-She lives in Lexington with her husband, two children, and her dog, Lola.
+Mrs. Thomas lives in Lexington with her husband, two children, and pet dog, Lola.

 - E-Mail: Christine Avery